Tim Scott: Caucus memberships

-2024 presidential election
+2024 presidential campaign

-In late 2022, it was reported that several U.S. senators, such as John Barrasso, John Cornyn, and Joni Ernst, had encouraged Scott to run for President of the United States in the 2024 election.

 In February 2023, it was reported that Scott was preparing for a presidential run.
-He announced a "listening tour" that would include a Black History Month event in Charleston, South Carolina as the tour's first stop and then he hosted events and speeches throughout Iowa, which is the first state to hold elections for the 2024 Republican presidential primary.
-Other announced and suspected Republican candidates were also hosting events in Iowa at the same time as Scott.
+He announced a "listening tour" that would include a Black History Month event in Charleston, South Carolina, as the tour's first stop and then hosted events and speeches throughout Iowa, the first state to vote in the 2024 Republican presidential primaries.
+Other announced and suspected Republican candidates also hosted events in Iowa at the same time as Scott.

+On April 12, 2023, Scott formed an exploratory committee to potentially run for president.
+On May 19, he filed with the Federal Election Commission to run for president.
+He formally announced his candidacy on May 22, in North Charleston, South Carolina.

+Scott announced the suspension of his campaign on Fox News's Sunday Night in America with Trey Gowdy on November 12, 2023.

 Political positions

 Taxes and spending

-Scott believes that federal spending and taxes should be reduced, with a Balanced Budget Amendment and the FairTax respectively implemented for spending and taxes.
+Scott believes that federal spending and taxes should be reduced.

 Health care

 Scott believes the Affordable Care Act should be repealed.
 He has said that U.S. health care is among the greatest in the world, that people all over the world come to study in American medical schools, waiting lists are rare, and that Americans are able to choose their insurance, providers, and course of treatment.
 Scott supports an alternative to the ACA that he says keeps its benefits while controlling costs by reforming the medical tort system by limiting non-economic damages and by reforming Medicare.

 In January 2019, Scott was one of six senators to cosponsor the Health Insurance Tax Relief Act, delaying the Health Insurance Tax for two years.